nicoco007/AuraSDK/README.md

 [![NuGet](https://img.shields.io/nuget/v/AuraSDK.svg?style=flat-square)](https://www.nuget.org/packages/AuraSDK)

-C# wrapper for the Asus Aura SDK
+C# wrapper for the Asus Aura SDK.
+Currently only supports motherboards and GPUs.

 # Usage
 You can [use NuGet](https://www.nuget.org/packages/AuraSDK/) or [download from the releases page](https://github.com/nicoco007/AuraSDK/releases) to add this DLL to your project.
 You will also need to download the Aura SDK from [the official website](https://www.asus.com/campaign/aura/us/SDK.html) and put it somewhere (preferably in your project folder).